isometimescode/simpleinvoice/README.md

+# ⚠️ This repository is no longer maintained ⚠️

-# Simple Invoicing with Google Scripts
+## Simple Invoicing with Google Scripts

 ## Background
 I was looking for something very simple that would copy spreadsheet rows to a document, all within Google Apps/Google Drive.
 There are plenty of mail merge and invoicing projects listed in the Google add-ons to accomplish some of this, but a lot of them require the use of third party sites or have more customization or features that I don't need.
 They are worth looking into though, as this requires some extra steps to use, like creating a developer API key.